Sideswipe (Transformers): Toys

-A remold of Generations Jazz.
 This toy was repurposed in the IDW Publishing comics as Generation 1 Sideswipe.

 Transformers: Robots in Disguise

 As a release of an unused Generation 2 Go-Bots mold, the name Side Swipe is reused for the first time on an unrelated toy to the original.
 This toy did not receive any characterization and did not appear in the show or any other fiction.